awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data-orgs.md

 **To view information for an OU or account \(console\)**

-1. Sign in to the AWS Management Console using Organizations master account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. Sign in to the AWS Management Console using Organizations management account credentials, and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane below the **Access reports** section, choose **Organization activity**\.

 1. On the **Organization activity** page, expand the structure of your organization\.
-Then choose the name of the OU or any account that you want to view except the master account\.
+Then choose the name of the OU or any account that you want to view except the management account\.

 1. On the **Details and activity** tab, view the **Service access report** section\.
 The information includes a list of services that are allowed by the SCPs attached to the OU or account *and* all of its parents\.
 The information shows you from which account the service was last accessed and when\.
 For more details about which principal accessed the service, sign in as an administrator in that account and [view the IAM service last accessed information](access_policies_access-advisor-view-data.md)\.